Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Introduction

-A natural second, graph-specific axis is \emph{edge access at inference}.
-In our node–neighbourhood formulation, each query supplies a subgraph, and a GNN’s prediction for the given node depends on that subgraph at query time.
-Even with a fixed train–test node split, adding or withholding edges can substantially alter the outputs of a frozen model.
+A second graph-specific axis is \emph{edge access at inference}.
+In our node--neighborhood formulation, each query supplies a subgraph, and a GNN’s prediction for a given node depends on that subgraph at query time.
+Even with a fixed train--test node split, adding or withholding edges can substantially alter the outputs of a frozen model.
 Unlike i.i.d.\ domains, an adversary may legitimately provide relational context when probing membership.
-We therefore ask: \emph{how does the adversary’s edge knowledge modulate MI success?}
+We motivate this axis further through a practical example.
+Consider a disease-spread network constructed via contact tracing, where investigators start from an initial set of patients and expand the trace by following contacts.
+In such settings, even if an adversary has access to the broader population cohort, they may not know the realized tracing pattern, either partially or completely.
+We therefore ask: \emph{How does the adversary’s edge knowledge modulate MI success?}

-Thirdly, MI success is often linked to overfitting and generalisation error \cite{yeom2018privacy}.
+In prior literature MI success is often linked to overfitting and generalization error \cite{yeom2018privacy}.
 Because the true data-generating distribution is unknown, practitioners use the empirical train–test \emph{gap} as a surrogate.
 Yet prior work suggests that attacker performance does not always increase with this empirical gap in graph settings \cite{olatunji2021membership}.
-Here, the gap itself depends not only on which nodes are selected for train/test but also on which neighbourhoods are presented at inference.
-This leads to our third guiding question: \emph{what is the relationship between the generalisation gap and membership inference risk across training-graph constructions (random vs.\ snowball) and inference-time edge regimes?}
+Here, the gap itself depends not only on which nodes are selected for train/test but also on which neighborhoods are presented at inference.
+This leads to our third guiding question: \emph{What is the relationship between the generalization gap and membership-inference risk across training-graph constructions (random vs.\ snowball) and inference-time edge regimes?}

-Finally, we study the \emph{theoretical} implications of graph sampling and edge structure on bounding membership advantage (MA) for differentially private models.
-We adapt the definition of \emph{statistical exchangeability} from \cite{humphries2023investigating} to GNNs by treating each example as a node and neighbourhood tuple and show that inductive train/test constructions, whether by random node sampling or snowball sampling, break exchangeability because neighbourhoods are restricted to, and dependent on, the sampled training subgraph.
-Consequently, the standard MA bounds are \emph{not} reliable auditing surrogates in these regimes.
-We identify conditions under which exchangeability can hold, clarifying when DP-based MA bounds are auditable and when empirical MI evaluation is necessary.

-Next, we introduce the GNN architectures used in our experiments and then provide a brief overview of membership-inference attacks and defenses for GNNs to contextualize our study.